spooknik/SkyrimSE-Linux-Modding/README.md

 11. Open console once in game and run `getskseversion`
 12. If it reports something, then you've suceeded.
 13. From Xterm install FAudio Builds again, if needed.
-14. You can launch Wrye Bash from Xterm to install and setup mods.
-Then launch SKSE the way outlined above.
-Your load order will be preserved.
+14. You can launch modding programs from Xterm to install and setup mods. `~/".steam/steam/steamapps/common/Proton 4.2/proton" run skse64_loader.exe` or  `~/".steam/steam/steamapps/common/Proton 4.2/proton" run SSEEdit.exe`

 ## Good To Know
 * So far as I can tell all SKSE plugin mods (.dll) work as they should.
 Just add them as you normally would.
 * Audio can be buggy.
 In Xterm before launching the game, you can run: `winetricks sound=alsa` to try to switch to ALSA sound.
 Or `winetricks sound=pulseaudio` for Pulse Audio.
 It may differ from system to system.
 * No idea if this works in Skyrim VR.
 Please don't ask.
 * Untested with DynDOLOD and SkyProc.
-DynDOLOD will probably run okay.
+DynDOLOD will probably run okay since it is based on xEdit which runs fine.
 Just run it via Xterm.
 SkyProc will likely involve some trickery with java.
 * Install FAudio Builds on 4.2-3 fixed the sound problems with NPC voices, but made the audio completely cut out and not come back when going through a loading screen.
 The fix was to use Proton `3.16` plus its [FAudio Builds](https://github.com/Kron4ek/FAudio-Builds/releases/download/19.02/faudio-19.02.tar.xz).
 (See Proton [Changelog](https://github.com/ValveSoftware/Proton/wiki/Changelog) + FAudio = 19.02)
 * NPCs voices may stop working again.
 Just re-run the FAudio Builds script.
+* Swiching Proton versions is not a good idea.
+It will likely cause problems because things will be reset.
+So only run things run one proton version.
+For example: `~/".steam/steam/steamapps/common/Proton 4.2/proton" run Wrye\ Bash.exe` then `~/".steam/steam/steamapps/common/Proton 4.2/proton" run skse64_loader.exe` **not** `~/".steam/steam/steamapps/common/Proton 4.2/proton" run Wrye\ Bash.exe` then `~/".steam/steam/steamapps/common/Proton 3.16/proton" run skse64_loader.exe`